ansible-community/antsibull-docs/tests/functional/baseline-default/collections/ns/col2/foo2_module.rst

       :ansible-attribute-support-property:`Platform:` |antsibull-internal-nbsp|:ansible-attribute-support-full:`posix`

-      The module \ :strong:`ERROR while parsing`\ : While parsing M() at index 12: Module name "boo" is not a FQCN\  is not using an FQCN.
+      The module \ :strong:`ERROR while parsing`\ : While parsing "M(boo)" at index 12: Module name "boo" is not a FQCN\  is not using an FQCN.

-      Sometimes our markup is \ :strong:`ERROR while parsing`\ : While parsing B() at index 25: Cannot find closing ")" after last parameter\
+      Sometimes our markup is \ :strong:`ERROR while parsing`\ : While parsing "B(broken." at index 25: Cannot find closing ")" after last parameter\

       .. raw:: html